themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

   - disease
   - ''
 ---
+Ignorance is not bliss when it comes to your health.
+Being truly informed about endometriosis and its treatment options is the only way to receive adequate medical care and successfully manage your health.
+Unfortunately, endometriosis has long been shrouded in myths, medical dogma, gender bias, and misinformation.
+This article and site are dedicated to bringing up to date, accurate information and resources to patients and their caregivers.

 # What is Endometriosis? (this is H1, prevent this)

+> Endometriosis is characterized by the presence of endometrial-like tissue located outside the womb.
+These fragments are different structurally, and behave differently, from the normal endometrium which is shed during a period.
+With endometriosis, the disease commonly occurs on the pelvic structures (and sometimes beyond), causing severe pain, bowel, bladder or other organ dysfunction, inflammation, scarring and adhesions, and in some cases, infertility.
+Endometriosis represents a significant clinical challenge commonly associated with reduced quality of life in those affected.
+Symptoms are frequently wide-ranging and often start early in life, but may be underappreciated by medical and lay communities alike.
+>
+> \-Endometriosis Research Center
+>
-> Endometriosis is a condition in which tissue _similar_ to the lining inside the uterus (called “the endometrium”), is found _outside_ the uterus, where it induces a chronic inflammatory reaction that may result in scar tissue.
-It is primarily found on the pelvic peritoneum, on the ovaries, in the recto-vaginal septum, on the bladder, and bowel. **(NOTE: We talked about the block quote having stylized quotation marks with my red color and no indentation.
+> **(NOTE: We talked about the block quote having stylized quotation marks with my red color and no indentation.
 Also, Fix LINKS so they open in a NEW tab.)**
 >
-> **\- Endometriosis.org (should this also be a link? prob not since I am linking to each of these site down below in Online Resources.)**
->
-> Endometriosis is a condition where tissue that is _somewhat similar_ to the lining of the uterus (the endometrium) is found _outside the uterus_ where it does not belong.
-This abnormal tissue contains endometrial glands and stroma.
+> This abnormal tissue contains endometrial glands and stroma.
 The glands secrete substances that irritate the surrounding tissues, sometimes causing them to bleed.
 The immune system responds to the release of these substances by releasing inflammatory proteins that rush to the site of disease, causing swelling and inflammation.
-The disease itself and the inflammatory response to the disease can cause the patient severe pelvic pain.
 Over time, scar tissue may form and bands of scarring may develop, sticking the pelvic organs together (adhesions).
 >
 > \-Vital Health Endometriosis Center
 >
-> Endometriosis is a puzzling disease that affects our hormones, our immune system (the system that fights germs and cancer), and the digestive tract (the system involved in the breakdown and absorption of our food).
+> Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules.
 >
-> \-The Endometriosis Association
+> \- Center for Endometriosis Care
 >
-> Endometriosis is a prevalent health condition in women of reproductive age characterized by ectopic growth of endometrial-like tissue in the extrauterine environment.
-Thorough understanding of the molecular mechanisms underlying the disease is still incomplete.
+> Thorough understanding of the molecular mechanisms underlying the disease is still incomplete.
 Acquired data revealed metabolic reprogramming of ectopic stromal cells with extensive upregulation of glycolysis and downregulation of oxidative respiration, a widespread metabolic phenotype known as the Warburg effect and previously described in many cancers.
 Our results additionally highlight other molecular changes of ectopic endometriotic stromal cells indicating reduced apoptotic potential, increased cellular invasiveness and adhesiveness, and altered immune function.
 >
 > \-Kasvandik, Sergo (2015).
-Deep Quantitative Proteomics Reveals Extensive Metabolic Reprogramming and Cancer-Like Changes of Ectopic Endometriotic Stromal Cells.
+[Deep Quantitative Proteomics Reveals Extensive Metabolic Reprogramming and Cancer-Like Changes of Ectopic Endometriotic Stromal Cells](https://www.ncbi.nlm.nih.gov/pubmed/26654049).
 J. Proteome Res.
-2016, 15, 2, 572-584. https://doi.org/10.1021/acs.jproteome.5b00965
+2016, 15, 2, 572-584.
->
-> Endometriosis is characterized by the presence of endometrial-like tissue located outside the womb.
-These fragments are different structurally, and behave differently, from the normal endometrium which is shed during a period.
-With endometriosis, the disease commonly occurs on the pelvic structures (and sometimes beyond), causing severe pain, bowel, bladder or other organ dysfunction, inflammation, scarring and adhesions, and in some cases, infertility.
-Endometriosis represents a significant clinical challenge commonly associated with reduced quality of life in those affected.
-Symptoms are frequently wide-ranging and often start early in life, but may be underappreciated by medical and lay communities alike.
->
-> \-Endometriosis Research Center
->
-> Characterized as the presence of endometrial-like tissue found in extrauterine sites – an important distinction! – the aberrant processes involved in endometriosis give rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis, formation of adhesions (fibrous bands of dense tissue), organ dysfunction and more.
-Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules. cec
->
-> Characterized as the presence of endometrial-like tissue found in extrauterine sites – an important distinction! – the aberrant processes involved in endometriosis give rise to pain, inflammation, development of endometriomas (“chocolate cysts”), fibrosis, formation of adhesions (fibrous bands of dense tissue), organ dysfunction and more.
-Alterations in certain biological processes of the endocrine and immune systems have also been observed with the disease, and endometriosis is embodied by a complexity of multiple immunologic abnormalities, endocrine alterations and unusual expression of adhesion molecules.
->
-> \- CEC

-Ignorance is not bliss when it comes to medicine.
-Being truly informed about endometriosis and its treatment options are the only way to give informed consent in a medical setting.
-Unfortunately, endometriosis is shrouded in myths, edical dogma, gender bias, and misinformation.

 ## **What are the symptoms?(H2)**